afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 **Real World Haskell** is a great book for learning Haskell, but one chapter, Chapter 10, is notorious for giving beginners a hard time.
 It introduces important concepts in a very roundabout way, with convoluted code examples that in some cases don't even run.
-This post is attempted as an understanding aid for that chapter, for me and for Haskell beginners who get stuck in that chapter.
-To be perfectly honest, understanding this chapter completely is not necessary; one could just skip to the section on functors without missing much.
-This write-up is simply to satisfy my obsessiveness.
+Also, it is full of leaky abstractions that don't work as expected (deceptive chaining of lambda, newtype as a container of stateful behavior, fmaps that have to be doubled etc.) that are still important for the rest of the book.
+This post is attempted as an understanding aid for that chapter, for me and for Haskell beginners who get stuck in it.

 Chapter 10 uses as example the parsing of [PGM (portable grey map)](http://en.wikipedia.org/wiki/Netpbm_format) files.
 A sample file